apache/reef/README.md

 The second type of configuration option, _implementation bindings_, are used to tell Tang which implementation should be used when an instance of an interface is requested.
 Like configuration parameters, implementation bindings are expressible as strings: Tang configuration files simply contain the raw (without the generic parameters) name of the Java Classes to be bound together.

-New parameters are created and passed into constructors as in the example above, by creating implementations of Name<T>, and adding @NamedParameter, @Parameter and @Inject annotations as necessary.
+New parameters are created and passed into constructors as in the example above, by creating implementations of `Name<T>`, and adding `@NamedParameter`, `@Parameter` and `@Inject` annotations as necessary.
 Specifying implementations for interfaces is a bit more involved, as a number of subtle use cases arise.

 The common case is to simply bind an implementation to an interface.
 This is done in configuration files as follows: